jeremyt12345/Detecting-Strange-Parent-Child-Relationships-Detecting-Malicious-.NET-Assembly-Loading/README.md

 Here I’m navigating to the SilkETW directory to begin collecting .NET runtime events.
 This lets me see what happens behind the scenes when a tool like Seatbelt executes, which is useful for understanding how defenders detect .NET-based tooling.
 <img width="1096" height="386" alt="image" src="https://github.com/user-attachments/assets/37b1cc0c-adb8-4da9-99ca-56e2a5f1d620" />

+After fixing the path issue, SilkETW successfully started collecting .NET runtime events.
+At this point, it’s actively capturing method load activity, which I’ll use to analyze what happens when Seatbelt executes.
 <img width="1912" height="914" alt="image" src="https://github.com/user-attachments/assets/ffdfa2ce-4997-40bf-ae2e-3cf0f1a62b91" />